rahra/smrender/README.md

 bothers me the most at the moment is multi-threading which would speed a processing a lot with modern CPUs.

+Use option `-x` to speed up the loading process of the OSM source, specifically if you are dealing with large input files.
+This creates an index at the 1st run which will be pulled in at subsequent runs at a signifficantly higher speed than parsing the raw OSM data.

 Basically multi-threading is implemented but it requires for each action function to be thread-safe by itself.
 This is true for many of the functions but unfortunately not for the actual graphics rendering functions since Cairo